British royals silent amid crisis over Meghan's claim of racist remark

 “The key to the monarchy’s survival over the centuries has been its ability to adapt to the needs of the times.
 It needs to adapt again,” The Times said.

-Elizabeth, who is 94 and has been on the throne for 69 years, wanted to take some time before the palace issued a response, a royal source said.
+Elizabeth, 94, who has been on the throne for 69 years, wanted to take some time before the Palace issued a response, a royal source said.

+Together with Charles and Prince William, second in line to the throne and Harry’s elder brother, the queen will have held meetings with their private secretaries and communications chiefs, a former senior royal aide said.

+“This is pretty important and they’ve got to judge it right.
+I think the queen will have the last say,” said the former aide, saying it was highly likely the Palace would issue a very personal statement in the name of the queen, portraying it as a family rather than institutional issue.

 Nearly three years since her star-studded wedding in Windsor Castle, Meghan gained sympathy in the United States by casting some unidentified members of the British royal family as uncaring, mendacious or guilty of racist remarks.

-She and Harry have also had a torrid relationship with the British press, and in particular tabloids who have been critical of the couple.
+Meghan and Harry have also had a torrid relationship with the British press, successfully taking papers to court on occasions, and have repeatedly questioned what they say is reporting tainted by racist overtones.

+Harry said in the interview he did not know where to turn when faced with such troubling media coverage and felt hurt when his family failed to call out racist reporting.

+He said the royal family had an unhealthy silent agreement with the British tabloids and that the family was paranoid about the media turning on them.

 For the monarchy, which traces its history through 1,000 years of British and English history to William the Conqueror, Meghan’s bombshell has been compared to the crises over the death of Diana and the 1936 abdication of Edward VIII.

-British Prime Minister Boris Johnson avoided questions about the crisis, though he serves, in theory, as a servant of the crown and Elizabeth II is head of the British state as well as 15 other realms including Canada, Australia and New Zealand.
+British Prime Minister Boris Johnson watched the interview, his spokesman said on Tuesday, but would not be making any further comment on it.

-Johnson said he had the highest admiration for the queen but that he did not want to comment on the interview.
+Johnson said on Monday he had the highest admiration for the queen but that he did not want to speak about the interview.
 New Zealand’s Prime Minister Jacinda Ardern said her nation was unlikely to stop having the queen as head of state soon.

-Opponents of the monarchy said the allegations made by Meghan and Harry showed how rotten the institution was.
+Opponents of the monarchy said the allegations made by Meghan and Harry showed how rotten the institution was - and that the Palace’s public relations machine had created a distorted image of the royals.

 “Now people are getting a much clearer picture of what the monarchy is really like.
 And it doesn’t look good,” said Graham Smith, head of Republic, a campaign group which seeks to abolish the monarchy.